amahi/spdy-proxy/README.md

 SPDY Proxy
 ==========

-Reference implementation in [Go](http://golang.org/) of a barebones SPDY/HTTPS proxying server for (semi-)permanently connected back-end servers.
+Reference implementation in [Go](http://golang.org/) of a proxy server for (semi-)permanently connected back-end servers, supporting SPDY and HTTPS.

 Thanks to Jamie Hall, David Anderson and Derrick McKee for their help and contributions to how this proxy server idea and implementation.